Parser utilities#

 T.meta_var — inline a Python value#

 T.meta_var(x) tells the parser to treat x — a value computed in Python — as a compile-time meta value and inline it directly into the IR, rather than parse it as a script variable.
-It avoids a throwaway local, and it drives metaprogramming: a plain Python for over a meta value unrolls in the parser.
+It avoids a throwaway local and lets Python values parameterize the generated IR.
+A plain range(n) is still a serial TIRx loop; use T.unroll(n) when the lowering pipeline should unroll it.

 acc[0] = acc[0] + A[tx, j]